rsmaller/carg/README.md

 same arguments as `argInit()`, except it has no default value argument and a memory allocation size must be given as the last argument to the macro.

+#### pointerArgInit()
+This macro will create an argument which contains a pointer which does not need to be automatically heap-allocated; the level of indirection on the value pointer element in the argument struct created from this macro and the `heapArgInit()` macro is one less than in the other argument initializers.

 #### adjustArgumentCursor()
 This function can change what variable an argument struct points to.
 This is useful if you would like to rename a variable, use a global variable, or do some pointer abstractions.